Banois/Roblox-Recommended-Blocker/README.md

 **Current Version**: **1.3**
 **Info**:
 _Removed the "Remove The Hunt feature from the plugin due to it no longer being available on the homepage._
-_Currently some info with the recommended blocker as it keeps blanking the page instead of removing the recommended games.
+_Currently some issues with the recommended blocker as it keeps blanking the page instead of removing the recommended games.
 It's had this issue before so if you have it I would recommend turning it off and waiting til it goes away.
 Remove useless buttons still functions fine._
 ---

 ## **How to Install**